omarkawach/foss-gis-web-components/README.md

 ### What is a library for mapping on the web

-To include maps in a web applications, the easiest and most common way is through a mapping libraries.
+To include maps in a web application, the easiest and most common way is through mapping libraries.
 Mapping libraries provides out-of-box support for visualizations and interactions in maps.
 Common choices are as follows:

-- Open-source libraries: Leaflet, MapLibre, OpenLayers, turf.js (focused on spatial analysis) etc
+- Open-source libraries: Leaflet, MapLibre, OpenLayers, turf.js (focused on spatial analysis), etc.
 - Commerical libraries: ArcGIS Maps SDK for JavaScript, Google Maps JavaScript API, MapBox GL JS

-We are also seeing a growing number of mapping libaries offering maps as web components, notable liraries are:
+  We are also seeing a growing number of mapping libraries as Raect, Angular, web, or Vue components.
+Some notable component liraries are:

 - Open-source: Nivo React (built on top of D3),
   Vue 3.x components for CesiumJS,